machingclee/machingclee.github.io/static/media/014-mobileapp.ecd97772.md

     "react-native-fast-image": "https://github.com/Ching-Cheong-Lee/react-native-fast-image#fa4a38e",
 }
 ```
-in order to solve this error
+in order to solve this error.

 <a href="/assets/img/2024-05-04-21-03-30.png">![](/assets/img/2024-05-04-21-03-30.png)</a>

+What we have solved:

+- We need to run `npx tsc` to build a `/dist` folder with target in `CommonJS`, for which the error complains about.

+- Existing solutions that aim at solving iOS17 SDK problem have skipped the step of building `CommonJS` entrypoint for unknown reason.

+###### Lessons

 In this lesson my problem can be solved timely because

-- I am lucky to have someone who has the native knowledge to ***change the native code***.
+- We have someone who has the native knowledge to ***change the native code***, this will be the field of knowledge to which I have to enrich.

-- I am lucky I have had experience managing my own npm package.
+- We can manage our own npm package, solid knowledge in `npm` ecosystem is essential.